Places for People Leisure Management Ltd Privacy Notice

 We may share your personal information with the police for the purposes of preventing or detecting a crime or fraud.

-- Safeguarding and Support Agencies
+- Safeguarding, Support Agencies and Charities

 - Debt Recovery Agents